 By that spring, with the administration's policy review underway, the Chief of Staff acted.
 In a major Air Force policy letter issued in May 1977, General Jones seized the opportunity to establish an updated set of space policy tenets describing Air Force responsibilities that, he asserted, could provide the framework for further Air Force "efforts to develop plans and capability objectives for space."
 At the same time, he hoped to influence the administration's deliberations on space.
 In response to "increasing reliance on space operations" and a "growing threat to the free use of space," Air Force space policy would comprise the following:

-1. The Air Force affirms that among its prime responsibilities are military operations in space, conducted by the letter and spirit of existing treaties and in accordance with international law;
+The Air Force affirms that among its prime responsibilities are activities in space related to the development of weapons systems, military operations, or the defense of the United States, conducted in accordance with national policy and international law.